Budget 2020: Nudge towards job creation is an urgent need of the hour!

 A decade of muted government investments in the infrastructure sector have also contributed to the economic slowdown.
 Hence, improvement of spend in this sector will be a prime factor to help resolve the growing unemployment in the country.
 The MSME sector contributes around 30 per cent in GDP and employs more than 11.1 crore individuals (Source: Report of the expert committee on MSME, June 2019).
 Setting-up of a government sponsored fund to help this sector on the lines of the recommendations made by the RBI committee in June 2019 will result in provision of diverse employable opportunities to the educated Indian youth.

-Start-ups is another category that contributes to job creation and requires adequate attention and support from the government to ensure its existence and smooth functioning.
-India is seeing a rapid evolution of gig economy, which has been witnessing high growth, especially in creation of jobs for blue collar workers.
+Start-ups and new commerce businesses is another category that contributes to job creation and requires adequate attention and support from the government to ensure its existence and smooth functioning.
+India is seeing a rapid evolution of the gig economy, which has been witnessing high growth, especially in job creation for blue collar workers.
 However, since the entire sector is unregulated by labour laws and lacks stability, it is prone to high attrition.
 It would aid the government’s efforts to reduce unemployment if suitable measures are brought in through the budget to provide the gig workers labour rights, minimum pay, equitable working hours, etc. The Draft Social Security Code, 2019, introduced in the Lok Sabha in December 2019 is definitely a right step in this direction.

 Even though the government has recently announced corporate tax rate cuts, the problem of the economy may not yet be resolved as the same may not boost the demand at the micro level.
 Hence, lowering the personal taxes to increase disposable surplus income may boost the demand side of the economy, which in turn will generate new employment.

-All-in-all, time is now ripe for the government to take quick steps in the direction of growth and development that would result in a more sustained economy in the longer run.
+All-in-all, time is now ripe for the government to take additional steps in the direction of growth, investment, educational reforms and development, that would result in a more sustained economy in the longer run.